 Getting the timing and measurements right with your plant food is the key to a successful harvest.
 While it might seem complicated, using Big Bud is actually quite simple once you understand the cycle.
 Following a consistent schedule ensures your plants get the phosphorus and potassium they need at the exact moment they're ready to produce impressive blooms.
 Let's walk through the week-by-week plan, the right way to mix your solution, and the crucial final step of knowing when to stop feeding before harvest.
 This simple routine will help you get the most out of every bottle and support your plants through their most productive phase.

-A Week-by-Week Feeding Guide
+Your Week-by-Week Feeding Schedule

 Timing is everything during the bloom phase.
 This is when your plants shift their energy from growing leaves to producing flowers, and they need a different kind of nutritional support.
 You should start using Big Bud during the second week of your plant's flowering cycle and continue using it through the fifth week.
 The recommended application rate is 2 mL per liter of water.
 This four-week window is the sweet spot when your plants are working hardest to develop their flowers.
 Providing the right nutrients during this critical period gives them the fuel they need to produce dense, heavy, and vibrant blooms.